-Many Twitter users noticed that “Kill All Jews” was among the platform’s trending topics last weekend.
+Many Twitter users noticed that “Kill All Jews” was among the platform’s trending topics today.

 Twitter has since removed the hateful phrase from its trending sidebar.
 A spokesperson told Motherboard that it “should not have appeared in trends, and we’re sorry for this mistake.”

 Trending items are algorithmically surfaced, so if a hashtag or, say, celebrity name is spiking on Twitter, it may show up in your sidebar.
 Trends are “tailored for you based on who you follow, your interests, and your location,” according to Twitter’s FAQ.

 “At times, we do prevent certain content from trending and we have now done so with this trend,” the Twitter spokesperson said.
 “This was trending as a result of coverage and horrified reactions to the vandalism against a synagogue in New York.
 Regardless, it should not have appeared as a trend.”

 On Thursday night Brooklyn’s Union Temple synagogue was vandalized with graffiti that said “Kill All Jews,” ahead of an event featuring Broad City actress Ilana Glazer, journalist Amy Goodman, and New York state senate candidates Andrew Gounardes and Jim Gaughran.
 The event was canceled for security reasons.
 The vandalism occurred less than a week after the deadliest anti-Semitic attack in US history, in which 11 people were murdered in Pittsburgh’s Tree of Life Congregation synagogue.